 Cam has worked in marine and freshwater systems since the mid-1990s.
 Specializing in regulatory compliance, he oversees aquatic ecological studies and fisheries investigations.
 Cam brings a well-balanced combination of strategic and technical knowledge to each of his projects.

 With scientific background in aquatic systems, Cam has an extensive work history developing natural resource sections under the National Environmental Policy Act, conducting essential fish habitat evaluations under the Magnuson-Stevens Act, and working with agencies to streamline the Endangered Species Act Section 7 consultation process.

-Cam has experience pulled together diverse teams and managing unique individuals to achieve project success.
-He has extensive experience in renewable energies from marine energy to onshore wind, Cam brings a successful regulatory and biological track record to each team he works on.
+Cam has experience pulling together diverse teams and managing unique individuals to achieve project success.
+With considerable experience in renewable energies from marine energy to onshore wind, Cam brings a successful regulatory and biological track record to each team he works on.

 A first - Cam was the environmental project manager to fully permit the first marine hydrokinetic energy device to be deployed in Puget Sound.